 Norway has strong termination protections for employees, so including entitlement and termination terms in a written employment contract is essential.
 The notice period for an employer dismissing an employee ranges anywhere from one to six months depending on the employee’s time with the company.
 Probationary periods are common and can include different entitlement and termination terms.

-Norway Payroll Processing Company
+Payroll Processing Company in Norway

 If you need Norway payroll outsourcing services, contact Globalization Partners to learn how we can help.